2008–09 Debreceni VSC season

-The 2008–09 season will be Debreceni VSC - TEVA's 16th competitive season, 16th consecutive season in the Soproni Liga and 106th year in existence as a football club.
+The 2008–09 season was Debreceni VSC - TEVA's 16th competitive season, 16th consecutive season in the Soproni Liga and 106th year in existence as a football club.

 Team kit

 The team kits for the 2008-09 season are produced by Adidas and the shirt sponsor is TEVA and Ave-Ásványvíz.
 The home kit is red colour and the away kit is white colour.